 Trine and her mother live in a cottage on the German coast.
 The mudflats that surround them disappear and reappear with the North Sea tides.
 The family leads a lonely existence, but each person has adapted in their own way.
-Anna roams the beaches collecting flotsam and jetsam to make art, while Trine loves playing on a war-time shipwreck.
-That is, until Trine’s brother appears.
-Everyone assumed that he had been killed in the war but what if he survived?
+Anna roams the beaches collecting flotsam and jetsam to make art, while Trine loves playing on a wartime shipwreck.
+That is, until she loses her brother.

 In her taut style, Meike Ziervogel tells a coming-of-age story from 1950s Germany – a place still haunted by war.
 A place where people pretend not to notice the ghosts.

 ‘By turns beguiling and unsettling, Flotsam examines grief and loss through the eyes of an extraordinary child.’ —Rachel Seiffert